 What changes do you need to make in your philosophy of parenting in order to help your kids have a lasting faith?
 The needed adjustments may be radical or they may be simple.
 But every Imperfect and Normal Family needs to keep growing and changing.
 How is God leading YOU to change today?

-*And we always appreciate it when you share INFO posts on social media.
+*We always appreciate it when you share INFO posts on social media.
 If you want more from INFO for Families, you can subscribe on our home page, like our Facebook page, follow us on Twitter, or even find us on Pinterest.